aharshac/KandyPy/README.rst

       }
     }

+|

 Delete handled message
 ~~~~~~~~~~~~~~~~~~~~~~

-Delete a message (typically after it was handled)
+Delete a message (typically after it was handled).

 ::